Core APIs

 |---|---|

-| Object Class | equals, hashCode, toString, clone, wait/notify. |
+| Object Class | equals, hashCode, toString, clone, wait/notify — the root contract every Java object must honour. |

-| String, StringBuilder, StringJoiner | Text processing APIs — immutability, pool, builder pattern. |
+| String, StringBuilder, StringJoiner | Text processing APIs — immutability, pool, efficient building, and delimited joining. |

-| Math & StrictMath | abs, pow, floor, overflow-safe arithmetic methods. |
+| Math & StrictMath | abs, pow, floor, overflow-safe arithmetic methods, and cross-platform reproducibility. |

-| Wrapper Classes | Integer, Long, Double; parseInt, caching gotcha with ==. |
+| Wrapper Classes | Integer, Long, Double; parseInt, caching gotcha with ==, and autoboxing NPE traps. |

-| Optional (Java 8+) | Nullable-value container; proper use and common anti-patterns. |
+| Optional (Java 8+) | Nullable-value container; proper use patterns and common anti-patterns to avoid. |

 Learning Path